Do Genetics Play A Significant Role In Getting A Six-pack?

 Determining the ideal body fat percentage for your abs can be done in consultation with a healthcare professional or experienced fitness expert.
 They can assess your overall health, body composition, and genetic factors to guide you towards a healthy and realistic goal.

-See also How Can I Prevent Lower Back Pain While Working On My Abs?
+See also How Can I Ensure I’m Working All Areas Of My Abs Effectively?

 Genetic Variations in Abdominal Muscle Separation